 Instructions

-- In the bowl of your stand mixer, whisk together the pumpkin and butter.
+- In the bowl of your stand mixer, whisk together the pumpkin, butter, and salt.

-- Preheat the oven to 425F and put a baking stone on a rack in the bottom third of the oven.
+- Preheat the oven to 425F and put a baking stone on a rack in the center of the oven.
+If you have a pizza stone, preheat that as well.

-- With oiled hands, form each piece into a rough round, gathering the excess dough underneath to keep the top somewhat taut.
+- For 1 pound rounds: With oiled hands, form each piece into a rough round, gathering the excess dough underneath to keep the top somewhat taut.
 Place each rough round, gathered side down, on its own piece of parchment on a rimless cookie sheet, cookie shovel or pizza peel.

 - Brush the back of a sage leaf with your egg yolk glue.
 Press it gently into place.
 Keep gluing and placing until you have 3 sage leaves glued onto each loaf.